-In our testing, we found an unfortunate achilles-heel hidden within this strategy.
-After completing a lap at some speed, the car consistently improves its lap-completion rate at the expense of ever-slower speeds.
+In our testing, we found an unfortunate Achilles heel hidden within this strategy.
+After completing a lap at some speed, the car consistently improves its lap completion rate at the expense of ever-slower speeds.
 Ultimately, the car achieves 100% lap completion at the slowest possible speed.
-After some analysis, we found that the racer cannot improve its overall score by completing laps faster; since it is rewarded per-step, going faster around the track offers fewer steps, thus lower total reward.
+After some analysis, we found that the racer cannot improve its overall score by completing laps faster; since it is rewarded per step, going faster around the track offers fewer steps, thus lowering the total reward.
 So the AI diligently works to achieve the highest score, which requires taking as many steps as possible to go around the track.

 With such strong initial performance, we knew the steer-to-centerline strategy was the way forward for new models, but some other technique such as following an optimal race line would be needed to pierce the top 10% of competitors.

 Participating in the amateur division for the first month, we earned 2nd place in a field of 1500 competitors and gained access to the pro circuit.
 It was time to apply our domain knowledge to building a reward function that would take us to the top.
 Our analysis of the racing domain provided three main research paths:

 Best speed per turning angle